cwuu/11-767/labs/lab6-projects.md

 <br> - Explored static, dynamic and QAT quantization.
 Implemented a training script to apply Quantization-aware training for the model.
 Trained the model using the QAT schemes for 2000 epochs. <br>
 <br> - Identified two bottlenecks for the inference:
 <br>     1.
 There is a slow preprocessing for step which involved manipulatio of the numpy arrays.
 <br>     2.
-The size of the model is large such that part of it is located in the slow virtual memory.
+The size of the model is large such that part of it is located in the slow virtual memory.<br>
 <br> - For the quantitative evaluation of image quality, I found SSIM and PSNR are good indicators/metrics.
 As for the qualitative evaluation, one appropriate way is to use human to judge the quality of the output.<br>

 2. Was there anything you had hoped to achieve, but did not?
 What happened?
 How did you work to resolve these challenges?